danielendeg/nugetpackageupdate/specs/De%2DIdentification/PaaS-integration-with-Anonymization-Module/Anonymized-Data-Collection-Management.md

 - Worker must be able to resume relatively inexpensively if terminated in the middle.
 - Worker must be able to throttle so that it doesn't consume all available resources.

+## Deleting anonymized data collection
+When customers want to cancel an anonymized view provision request or delete an existing anonymized view, we need to implement a deleting logic to remove the corresponding data collection.

 ## Anonymized View with FHIR CRUD, Search and Export
-With anonymized data collections in the same cosmos DB, we can naturally have all standard FHIR APIs for anonymized view without add extra controllers/actions. \
+With anonymized data collections in the same Cosmos DB, we can naturally have all standard FHIR APIs for anonymized view without add extra controllers/actions. \
 A possible change would be that we need to inject anonymized collection Ids as a scoped service.
 Each FHIR request has a unique collection Id, and the Data Store will get the scoped collection Id for each read/write operation. \
 For export scenario, we need to add collection id information to export job record and inject the scoped id when picking up a job record.

 ## Impact components
 * PaaS Repo
 1. New Anonymizer Worker Background Service, including JobWorker/JobRecord/JobConfiguration/JobTask/JobProgress.
-2. Update export module to support export jobs of anonymized views.
+2. Update the export module to support export jobs of anonymized views.

 * OSS Repo
 1. Update persistence module for multiple collection Id injection.